Slash4Games/Slash4Games/README.md

 - 👋 Hi, I’m Islem Bargaoui.
 - 👀 I’m interested in developping in general.
 - 🌱 I’m currently learning to use unity and C# with it to create games / Next.js to start working on Web Sites.
-- 💞️ I’m looking to collaborate on unity Game projects and soon Web Sites using Next.js
+- 💞️ I’m looking to collaborate on unity Game projects.
 - 📫 You can reach me via my e-mail ( islem.bargaoui.si@gmail.com ) or my facebook account    ( https://www.facebook.com/slash4gamess/ ).